 It performed worse than average for large and tall back sleepers.
 They rated it a little better than average for small and petite side sleeper, but it was middling for petite back sleepers.
 The Leesa mattress ranked well above the baseline for average sized back or side sleepers.
 For large and tall side sleepers, it truly came in average or neutral in Consumer Reports’ tests.

 Leesa mattresses are available in a variety of sizes.
-They offer both twin and twin XL mattresses.
+This company offer both twin and twin XL mattresses.
 They have full sized and queen mattresses at a reasonable price.
 They offer both king mattresses and California king mattresses.
 Unlike some mattress manufacturers, they don’t sell crib mattresses or pet mattresses.

 How Long Does a Leesa Mattress Last?